-At the Mount Squires Project, Caspin has identified a 50km structural corridor with significant gold mineralisation.
-The Company will conduct further soil sampling and reconnaissance drilling to identify new targets along strike from the Handpump Prospect.
+At the Mount Squires Project, Caspin has identified a 50km structural corridor with significant gold mineralisation and potential copper porphyry prospects.
+The Company will conduct further soil sampling and reconnaissance drilling along this trend.
 Caspin will concurrently continue to evaluate the potential for Ni-Cu mineralisation along strike from the One Tree Hill Prospect and Nebo-Babel Deposits.